claudioperez/OpenSeesRT/README.md

 # OpenSees

 `opensees` is a Python package that provides an intuitive API for nonlinear finite element analysis, implemented in C++.
-The library features state-of-the-art finite element formulations and solution algorithms, including mixed formulations for beams and solids, over 200 material models, and an extensive collection of continuation algorithms to solve highly nonlinear problems. **Optimized for high performance**, OpenSees ensures fast and efficient computations.
+The library features state-of-the-art finite element formulations and solution algorithms, including mixed formulations for beams and solids, over 200 material models, and an extensive collection of continuation algorithms to solve highly nonlinear problems.

+The package may be used as a drop-in replacement for both OpenSees.exe and OpenSeesPy (see *Getting Started* below), and generally provides a substantial performance boost.

 ## Features

+- **Interactive Tasks**: Easily return stiffness, mass, and damping matrices as NumPy arrays and join meshes without duplicate nodes and constraints.
 - **Intuitive API**: Easy-to-use Python interface for complex finite element analysis.
 - **Advanced Formulations**: Mixed formulations for beams and solids.
 - **Extensive Material Models**: Over 200 material models to choose from.
 - **Continuation Algorithms**: Robust algorithms for solving highly nonlinear problems.
-- **High Performance**: Optimized C++ implementation ensures fast and efficient computations.
-- **Interactive Tasks**: Easily return stiffness, mass, and damping matrices as NumPy arrays and join meshes without duplicate nodes and constraints.

-The package may be used as a drop-in replacement for both OpenSees.exe and OpenSeesPy (see *Getting Started* below), and generally provides a substantial performance boost.
-Project objectives include:

 - **Performance** The `opensees` package uses the experimental [`OpenSeesRT`](https://github.com/claudioperez/OpenSeesRT)